- Telecommuting overview

 Zoom(Do not use Zoom.
 In a Yahoo article dated April 2, 2020, Zoom has a major security and privacy issue.
 Zoom acknowledges this and are working on addressing these issues.
 We recommend you not to use Zoom until the security and privacy issues are adequately addressed.)

-If you already subscribe to or plan on subscribing to Office 365, you will have access to Teams, Microsoft's version a collaboration tool, at no additional cost to your subscription price.
+If you already subscribe to or plan on subscribing to a Microsoft 365 business plan or a Microsoft 365 Enterprise Plan, you will have access to Teams, Microsoft's version a collaboration tool, at no additional cost to your subscription price.

 For some organizations, having employees work remotely from home is a new concept and can introduce some cyber security concerns.
 Organizations often will employ on-premise resources to secure their network and endpoints when their computer assets are all plugged into their on-premise domain.
 Microsoft Windows Server group policy is often used to push security configurations to the workstations.
 A Windows Server Update Services (WSUS) may be responsible for pushing critical operating system updates.
 An endpoint protection server may be relied upon to ensure virus definitions are being delivered to the anti-virus software to all the computers.
 Regardless of how your environment is set up, having computer assets used on a daily basis while detached from a well established secure network domain is concerning from a security standpoint.